purplesyringa/site/blog/rusts-v0-mangling-scheme-in-a-nutshell/index.md

 ### Lifetimes

-Due to HRTB, two types can be distinct in runtime, but only differ only in lifetimes.
+Due to HRTB, two types can be distinct in runtime, but only differ in lifetimes.
 Compare:

 ```rust
 type T1 = for<'a> fn(&'a mut i32, &'a mut i32);